-- 8) Changing the speed of a ±Jog Move whose initial speed was less than or equal to the configured Starting Speed. - 9) If invalid changes are made to the velocity, acceleration, or deceleration parameters of a ±Jog Move while it is occurring.
-When detected, motion will immediately stop. - 10) If a non-zero value is entered into the Reserved words (Axis1: 2/3, Axis2: 10/11), while a ±Jog Move is occurring.
+- Changing the speed of a ±Jog Move whose initial speed was less than or equal to the configured Starting Speed. - If invalid changes are made to the velocity, acceleration, or deceleration parameters of a ±Jog Move while it is occurring.
+When detected, motion will immediately stop. - 10)If a non-zero value is entered into the Reserved words (Axis1: 2/3, Axis2: 10/11), while a ±Jog Move is occurring.
 Motion will immediately stop. - 11) If the Registration Move is started with the External Input active. - 12) Starting a ±Registration Move if the number of steps programmed into the Position Offset register is less than the number of steps required to decelerate and stop the motion.
-In this case the ±Registration Move will not start. - 13) If the Position Offset of a ±Registration Move is negative. - 14) If the value of the Position Offset registers is changed after a ±Registration Move has been initiated.
+In this case the ±Registration Move will not start. - 13) If the Position Offset register of a $\pm$ Registration Move are negative. - 14) If the value of the Position Offset registers is changed after a ±Registration Move has been initiated.
 Motion will immediately stop. - 15) Increasing the speed of a ±Registration Move while it is occurring.
 Motion will immediately stop.
 Please note that it is possible to decrease the speed of ±Registration Move while it is occurring. - 16) Changing the acceleration or deceleration parameters during a ±Registration Move, however, these values are only checked when the Programmed Speed is changed.
-Motion will immediately stop. - 17) Data in reserved registers during an Interpolated Move.
+Motion will immediately stop.